 Joining the Criminal Justice Policy Coalition

 The CJPC is looking for members to join our efforts at reform and educating the public on issues that we feel are important.
-If you or your organization would like to join, membership forms can be found on this site for individuals or groups (Membership).
+If you or your organization would like to join, please call 617-807-0111.